 Inflammatory Polyps: These types of polyps may supersede intestinal diseases such as ulcerative colitis or Crohn’s disease.
 Although the polyps do not have a high risk of developing cancer, prior disease may increase the chances of these polyps turning malignant.

-Hyperplastic Polyps: The second most common type of polyp is typically located in the ascending colon.
+Hyperplastic Polyps: The second most common type of polyp is typically located in the left colon and rectum.
 Although this type of polyp is usually no cause for concern, it may be difficult to distinguish from the more concerning, adenomatous polyps.

 While most colon polyps do not become cancerous, the risks increase when they become larger and group into clusters.